SOFTS-Arabica, robusta coffee retreat after hitting 10-year peaks

 * Waning Omicron COVID-19 variant worries and a timely booster shot of Chinese stimulus lifted world stock markets and oil on Tuesday.
 MKST/GLOBO/R

-* "The contract is perhaps on its way back to putting in a reasonable bid for Indian raws," said Commonwealth Bank of Australia.
+* "The contract is perhaps on its way back to putting in a reasonable bid for Indian raws," said Commonwealth Bank of Australia, referring to the price level further up that will attract exports of Indian sugar.

 * March white sugar LSUc1 rose 1.4% to $503.40 a tonne.